AllyssaA/progressive-web-apps-2122/README.md

 ## Concept
 This project is for Progressive Web Apps part of the CMD Minor Web Design & Development.
 This project is a single page server-side app.
 You can view and search your favorite art from Rijksmuseum.

+## Refactor

+For this project I refactored an existing project Rijksmuseum collection from the course Web App From Scratch.
+One of the assignment was to change the single page app from client-side to a server-side app.
+I've done this by using `node.js`, `npm`, `espressjs`.
+I used npm as a build tool and used modules to perform optimization for performance.

 ## Live demo

 [Demo](https://rijksmuseum-collection.herokuapp.com/)